tlverse/tlverse-handbook/05-origami.md

 Now, let's see $V$-fold cross-validation with `origami` in action!
-In the next chapter, we will turn to studying the Super Learner algorithm --- an algorithm capable of selecting a "best" algorithm from among a large library of candidate learning algorithms -- which we'd like to fit _and_ evaluate the performance of.
+In the next chapter, we will turn to studying the Super Learner algorithm --- an algorithm capable of selecting the "best" algorithm from among a large library of candidate learning algorithms -- which we'd like to fit _and_ evaluate the performance of.
 The Super Learner algorithm relies on $V$-fold cross-validation as its default cross-validation scheme.
 In order to set up $V$-fold cross-validation, we need